 If you're applying for a spouse visa or family reunification, our Denmark wedding visa requirements guide covers the residency-permit and embassy-recognition piece.
 For binational couples specifically, our Denmark binational couples guide addresses cross-border recognition.

 Questions?
-Contact Denmark Wedding Services — we're here to help your marriage be recognized everywhere.
+Contact Denmark Wedding Services — we're here to help you use your Danish marriage certificate abroad.

 Related guide: Complete documents guide for marrying in Denmark